microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestoragecontainer-post.md

 Create a new [fileStorageContainer](../resources/filestoragecontainer.md) object.

-The respective container type identified by containerTypeId must be enabled in the tenant.
+The respective container type identified by **containerTypeId** must be enabled in the tenant.

-For delegated calls, the calling user is set as the owner of the fileStorageContainer.
+For delegated calls, the calling user is set as the owner of the **fileStorageContainer**.

 ## Permissions